 Paulding County School District staff are trained in suicide prevention.
-If you are having suicidal thoughts or are worried about a friend, tell a trusted adult or contact a crisis line.
+If you are having suicidal thoughts or are worried about a friend, tell a trusted adult or contact a crisis line, or make a report using the Vector Solutions App.